yxuco/fabric-operation/az/README.md

 ```
 After login, you'll notice that everything is automatically setup for you.
 You may verify the following configurations.
 * `df` command should show that an `Azure File` storage is already mounted at `/mnt/share`;
-* `kubectl get pod/svc --all-namespaces` should show you the Kubernetes system services and PODs;
+* `kubectl get pod,svc --all-namespaces` should show you the Kubernetes system services and PODs;
 * `ls ~` should show you that the latest code of this project is already downloaded at `$HOME/fabric-operation`.

 ## Start and test Hyperledger Fabric network
-Following steps will start and smoke test the default Hyperledger network with 2 peers, and 3 orderers using `etcd raft` consensus.
-You can learn about the details [here](../README.md).
+Following steps will start and smoke test the default Hyperledger Fabric network with 2 peers, and 3 orderers using `etcd raft` consensus.
+You can learn about more details [here](../README.md).

 ### Create namespace for the network operator
 ```